AtlasOfLivingAustralia/ala-name-matching-2/doc/usage.md

 The suggester index is used to provide auto-suggest options.
 If not present, the suggester i8ndex is built from search indexes on-demand, a process that can take 20 minutes or more.
-If the file `/data/tmp/suggest-20230725-5/suggester.bin` exists, then the already built index in `/data/tmp/suggest-20230725-5` is used.
+If the file `/data/tmp/suggester-20230725-5/suggester-metadata.json` exists and shows a later date than the source data, then the already built index in `/data/tmp/suggester-20230725-5` is used.

 ### Building